signalfx/backuptool/README.md

 * Add pruning of definitions older than a timestamp
 * Add restoration of entity @ timestamp
 * Docs
+  * Strategies and such for v1 versus v2

 # Storage